f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     capacity   117430194176
     used       46423502848

-To get a further breakdown showing the growth rate and percenatge used, enter the **show cluster nodes node node-1 state disk-usage** command.
+To get a further breakdown showing the growth rate and percentage used, enter the **show cluster nodes node node-1 state disk-usage** command.
 In the example below, you can see that the current utilization of **/sysroot** is 42% and the growth rate is 1%.
 The default for the **drive-utilization** SNMP trap to be sent is 10% or more growth rate over the interval period (default 60 minutes).

 .. code-block:: bash